 “L” is for learning.
-Learning management systems are designed to enable organizations and educational institutions to create and deliver online courses to students or employees.
+Learning management systems are designed to enable organizations and educational institutions to create and deliver online courses and training content to students or employees.

 “M” is for management.
 Learning management systems help organizations track student progress and assess their learning outcomes.
 The best learning management systems provide a highly organized infrastructure that allows you to easily manage each aspect of the learning and training process for students and employees.
 For businesses, this could mean anything from managing the process of onboarding a remote employee to providing Just in Time learning opportunities to managing ongoing enrichment opportunities for your team.